A well-preserved Hindu complex

 As Angkor period temple sites in northeastern Thailand go, Phanom Rung, Phimai and Muang Tam are the three big ones, but the entire southern part of Isaan is littered with ancient Khmer temples and some of the lesser sites are well worth a look if you happen to be in the area.
-One of our favourites is the charming little temple of Sikhoraphum in Surin province, just a few kilometres from the provincial capital itself.
+One of our favourites is the charming little temple of Sikhoraphum in Surin province, just a few kilometres from downtown.

 The temple itself dates from the 11th or early 12th century and has a simple layout of five brick shrines on a laterite platform with a surrounding moat.
 Two of the towers are relatively complete, with the others missing their upper parts, and the whole site has been restored by the Thai fine arts department.
 Some criticism has been levelled at the restoration though the site had probably been messed around with in earlier times in attempts to give the Hindu temple a more Buddhist feel.

 Decoration is minimal, but there are still a few carvings in good condition; some nagas and apsaras plus the highlight of the temple, a magnificent lintel over the doorway of the main shrine.

 The central figure is Shiva above some hamsas (sacred geese), standing over the guardian demon Rahu while images of Vishnu, Ganesha, Brahma and Durga also feature.
 All are surrounded by garlands, leaves and secondary figures in deep relief.
 It’s one of the most spectacular lintels we know of outside of Banteay Srei and considering it’s the best part of a thousand years old, in remarkable condition, and probably worth the visit in its own right.

 Don’t expect this to be as spectacular as Isaan’s larger Angkor sites, but a trip to Sikhorapum town and temple make for a great excursion if you’re in the area.